Lockyy/More-Circuit-Symbols/README.md

-# More Circuit Symbols
+# More Circuit Symbols v1.0.0

-## Version
-1.0.0,
-Known to be compatible with Factorio v0.14.3

-## Description
 Adds more circuit symbols to allow you to more easily label your circuit inputs and outputs.

 Adds the following symbols in red, green, blue, and yellow: